-“I hope that justice will take its course and ensure that these crooks are punished as they should be,” the real Le Drian told French media over the weekend, adding he was “appalled”

-by the alleged abuse of his name.
+“I hope that justice will take its course and ensure that these crooks are punished as they should be,” the real Le Drian told French media over the weekend, adding he was “appalled” and “offended” by the alleged abuse of his name.

 Thereafter, a month later, the Turkish business magnate İnan Kıraç was allegedly convinced to wire more than USD 47 million for what he thought was ransom money for two journalists held hostage in Syria.
 The other unsuccessful targets include Gabon’s president, Ali Bongo, the French Aids Charity Sidaction, the CEO of the Lafarge Cement Company and the Archbishop of Paris.